abakumov-v/DbExecutor/README.md

 Install-Package DbConn.DbExecutor.Dapper.SqlServer
 ```

-2. After you can use `DapperDbExecutor` and `DapperDbExecutorFactory`
+2. After you can use `IDapperDbExecutor` and `IDapperDbExecutorFactory`
-classes.
+abstractions.
 For example (business component that creates user):

 ```csharp
 public class UserCreator
 {